 1. You have the right to conduct the audit at a time and place that is convenient to you.
 Use this right to prepare and avoid being caught off guard.

 2. You have the right to record an audit as long as you give the IRS the same right.
 Using this right prevents the IRS from changing the rules midway through the audit.

 3. You have the right to limit the scope of the audit to avoid time and trouble discussing issues not relevant to your tax liability.

-4. For more information about the eleven ground rules you must establish to insure a fair audit of your tax return, order my book IRS, TAXES and the BEAST.
+4. For more information about the eleven ground rules you must establish to insure a fair audit of your tax return, order my book How to Win Your Tax Audit.

 - Former Senator Henry Bellmon once said, "In a recent conversation with an official of the IRS, I was amazed when he told me, 'If the taxpayers of this country ever discover that the IRS operates on 90% bluff, the entire system will collapse'."

 - When you know what these bluffs are, you will never be forced to pay taxes you do not owe.

 - Bluff One - You cannot claim a deduction without a receipt or canceled check.